jugnudev/JugnuInitial/replit.md

 # Replit.md

 ## Overview
 Jugnu is a cultural events and communities platform for South Asian and global music experiences across Canada.
-It offers exclusive member spaces, event discovery, ticketing, and sponsorship opportunities.
-The platform prioritizes performance, security, and growth, featuring caching, rate limiting, invite systems, and analytics.
-Communities feature is currently in FREE BETA.
+It facilitates event discovery, ticketing, and sponsorship opportunities, with exclusive member spaces.
+The platform prioritizes performance, security, and growth through features like caching, rate limiting, invite systems, and analytics.
+The Communities feature is currently in FREE BETA.

 ## User Preferences
 Preferred communication style: Simple, everyday language.